Credits and Acknowledgements

 Brett Greatley-Hirsch

-Brett Greatley-Hirsch is University Academic Fellow in Textual Studies and Digital Editing at the University of Leeds.
+Brett Greatley-Hirsch is Professor of Renaissance Literature and Textual Studies at the University of Leeds.
 He is a coordinating editor of Digital Renaissance Editions, co-editor of the Routledge journal Shakespeare, and a Trustee of the British Shakespeare Association.
 He is the author (with Hugh Craig) of Style, Computers, and Early Modern Drama: Beyond Authorship (Cambridge, 2017), which brings together his interests in early modern drama, computational stylistics, and literary history.
-His current projects include editions of John Day’s works (with Helen Ostovich and James Loxley), Hyde Park for the Oxford Shirley (with Mark Houlahan), and Fair Em for DRE (with Kevin Quarmby), a history of Renaissance drama since the eighteenth century, and computational studies of authorship and genre.
+His current projects include editions of Hyde Park for the Oxford Shirley (with Mark Houlahan) and Fair Em for DRE, a history of the editing and publishing of Renaissance drama from the eighteenth century to the present day, and several computational studies of early modern dramatic authorship and genre.
 For more details, see notwithoutmustard.net.

 Chloe Mee